Embedding

 Embeds are protected by an allowed-host check.

-Before an embed is allowed to load, Topologis checks the requesting page’s host against the allowed host list configured in the dashboard Allowed Hosts page.
-If the host is not allowed, the embed script returns a Topologis error panel instead of the map.
+Before an embed is allowed to load, Topologis matches the requesting page’s host against the list in the dashboard Allowed Hosts page.
+If the host isn’t on the list, the embed script shows a Topologis error panel instead of the map.

 Testing your embed